 Get to Know the Original.
 A Western Rite Mission of the Antiochain Orthodox Christian Archdioces Father James K. Hamrick, Pastor Sunday Matins: 9:30 a.m.
 Sunday Mass: 10:00 a.m. www.stjohnbaptistorthodox.org www.gettoknowtheoriginal.net We endeavor to bring the ancient Faith of Christ and the Apostles to the people of Frederick County and beyond.
 Nearly all of our members are former Protestants who have discovered the treasures of Holy Orthodoxy and the richness of a sacramental life in Christ.
 The word “orthodox” comes from the Greek language and literally means “correct worship and belief.”
 In Orthodox Christianity worship and belief are inseparable.
 As we worship so we believe.
 The Orthodox Church is neither “Protestant” nor “Roman Catholic” but constitutes a unique reflection of the historic Christian faith.
 Orthodox Christianity traces its roots, both historical and spiritual, from the time of the Apostles.

 We, the people of St. Paul's, are a community for spiritual health, centered in Christ.
 We challenge ourselves to share and live Christ's love within the congregation, within the community and to the larger world.
-Services: Saturday Evening Spoken/Communion – 6:30 pm Sunday School 10:40 AM Sunday (1st and 3rd Sundays – Communion) – 9:30 am Bible Study – Monday Mornings (Parish Hall) - 9:30 am
+Services: Saturday Evening Spoken/Communion – 6:30 pm School – Bible Study – Monday Mornings (Parish Hall) - 9:30 am

 Welcome to St. John’s ELCA Lutheran Church 15 N Church St.,Thurmont, MD!
 We are a welcoming community of people, living out our baptisms as we are “loved by God to love others.”
 Whoever you are--whether you are established in faith, a seeker or a doubter--there is a place for you here.
 We have a rich history and tradition, and at the same time we are looking to the future and discovering what it means to live out the love of Christ in the 21st century.
 We worship on Sundays at 8;30 AM with a liturgical service and at 10:45 AM with a casual contemporary service.
 Sunday School for all ages is at 9:40 AM.
-The first Sunday of each month we have ONE service at 10:45 followed by a lunch.
-This Easter Sunday, we will have ONE service at 10:45 AM.
-We have an active preschool and are the home of the Thurmont Thespians drama company.
+10:00 AM.
+First Sunday of each month we will have ONE service at 1:00 AM We have an active preschool and are the home of the Thurmont Thespians drama company.
 You can find information about us on our website: www.saintjohnlutheran.org, or by calling the church at 301-271-7877.
 Or, just drop in on Sunday for worship or the first Thursday of the month at 7:00PM in the Cozy Pub for Bible Study.
 We’re here for you!